microsoft/ML-For-Beginners/README.md

 **Hearty thanks to our authors (list all authors here)**

- **🙏Special thanks🙏 to our Microsoft Student Ambassador Reviewers**, notably Rishit Dagli, Rohan Raj, Muhammad Sakid Khan, Alexandru Petrescu, Abhishek Jaiswal, Nawrin Tabassum, Ioan Samuila, and Snigdha Agarwal
+ **🙏Special thanks🙏 to our Microsoft Student Ambassador Reviewers**, notably Rishit Dagli, Rohan Raj, Muhammad Sakid Khan Inan, Alexandru Petrescu, Abhishek Jaiswal, Nawrin Tabassum, Ioan Samuila, and Snigdha Agarwal

 **Teachers**, we have [included some suggestions](for-teachers.md) on how to use this curriculum.
 If you would like to create your own lessons, we have also included a [lesson template](lesson-template/README.md)